-Some programs require the client phone to be jailbroken, voiding the warranty.
-Avoid these vendors.
+Some programs require “jailbreaking” cell phones, a term for bypassing factory defaults and restrictions.
+Be aware: this can void our phone’s warranty.
 There are other viable options that don’t require such extreme setup requirements.

 - Computer & cell phone monitoring

-Some programs monitor computers as well as phones.
-This is great if you’re looking for an all-in-one solution.
+These programs have crossover appeal, monitoring computers as well as phones.
+These are a great all-in-one solution.

 - Email alerts

-There are programs that email you if there is disturbing activity or trigger words in messages.
+There are programs that email you if disturbing activity or trigger words in messages crop up on your child’s phone.
 (Check out Bark listed below.)
-It spares you from sifting through your child’s online activity yourself by scanning the content for you.
+This spares you from sifting through your child’s online activity and scans the content for you.

 - Locate phones

-Most phones have location services, so there isn’t usually a need to buy a program that only offers this feature.
-(The new iPhones will offer this feature even when the phone is turned off — and it’s free with your phone purchase.)
-If it’s one of many features, then it’s worth it.
+Most phones have location services, so there isn’t usually a need to buy a program that offers this feature.
+New iPhones offer this feature even when the phone is turned off.
+If your phone doesn’t come with this feature, it’s definitely one worth purchase consideration.

 - Speeding alerts